 Many avid outdoorsy people and nature lovers travel from around the world to visit Yosemite, but luckily enough, San Diegans can visit the park for a quick weekend.

-Weekend trips are an awesome way to get a change of scenery, explore new places, and come back feeling refreshed and inspired!
+Weekend trips are an awesome way to get a change of scenery, explore new places to go in California, and come back feeling refreshed and inspired!

 These are some of my favorite weekend getaways from San Diego but there are most certainly more so leave a comment with your favorite getaway destination!